eduard44/tutum-docker-clusterproxy/README.md

 HAproxy image that balances between linked containers and, if launched in Tutum, reconfigures itself when a linked cluster member joins or leaves

+**Fork notes:**
+This fork is modified to download the SSL certificate file from S3 rather than using an environment variable.
+The environment variables required are explained below.

 Usage
 -----